matgargano/cryptocurrency-source/readme.txt

 - Download, install and activate the plugin.
 - Go to `Settings` > `Cryptocurrency`
+- Set your fiat currency (USD by default and you can optionally set it to use the euro)
 - Populate your coin purchases and your cost bases.
 You can enter multiple entries for the same currency (i.e. you have bought the same currency multiple times at different cost bases).
 - ???
 - Profit!... or look and see how to output the table on the frontend.